aphrc-dswb/dswb-open-science-capacity-wg/project-management/collaboration/challenge-clinic.md

   * **Who in my project is involved in addressing it?** (Identify the individuals or roles within your project team who are currently involved in trying to solve this challenge.)
   * **How will solving this issue affect my work/team/community?** (Describe the potential positive impact of successfully resolving this challenge on your individual work, your team's effectiveness, or the broader community you are involved with.)

-## Format Detail

-## Describing your challenge

-Please share any critical situation or problem within your project or team that you have recently found particularly difficult to manage.
-This could relate to various aspects such as data sharing, collaboration, project management, or any issues concerning skills and capacity building.
-To help you structure your challenge description, please consider the following prompts and provide details accordingly:

-* **Name:**
-* **What open science and capacity building-related challenge am I currently encountering in my project?** (Clearly describe the specific challenge you are facing.)
-* **What are the indicators that this issue is particularly challenging?** (Explain why this issue is significant and difficult to resolve.
-What are the signs or symptoms that highlight its complexity?)
-* **Who in my project is involved in addressing it?** (Identify the individuals or roles within your project team who are currently involved in trying to solve this challenge.)
-* **How will solving this issue affect my work/team/community?** (Describe the potential positive impact of successfully resolving this challenge on your individual work, your team's effectiveness, or the broader community you are involved with.)